George M. Humphrey Equestrian Center

-Of the athletes who participated in training sessions across the country, 16 riders will be selected to participate in the EAP National Training Session.
+Of the athletes who participated in Regional Training Sessions across the country, 16 riders will be selected by the Emerging Athletes Program Committee, based on the recommendations of the riding and stable management clinicians, to participate in the EAP National Training Session.

 The three-and-a-half day training session gives riders the opportunity to train with several of the country's top clinicians, while riding and caring for a horse provided by the host facility and assigned to them by the EAP representatives.
 Each rider starts on a fair and level playing field and must utilize all the skills they have honed throughout the entire EAP process to bond quickly with their equine partner.